Darrell Wesh

 Darrell Wesh (born 21 January 1992) is a Haitian-American athlete competing in sprinting events.
 Earlier he represented the United States.
 He is the Haitian 100m record holder at 10.16 seconds.
 He graduated from Landstown High School in Virginia Beach, Virginia in 2010 and Virginia Tech in 2015, earning a degree in property management.
 He competed in the 2016 Olympics for Haiti.

-His sister Marlena is also a sprinter.
+His sister Marlena is also a sprinter.He likes to ride unicycles in his free time.